poly-nomial/poly-nomial/README.md

 - 👋 Hi, I’m @poly-nomial.
 You can call me Lina.
 - 👀 I’m interested in interactive fiction and pop culture.
 - 🌱 I’m currently learning front-end programming.
-- 📫 You can reach me at libra28@ya.ru
+- 📫 You can reach me at p-belitova@ya.ru

 <!---
 poly-nomial/poly-nomial is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.